flintlib/flint/doc/source/fmpz_lll.rst

     currently calls the ULLL algorithm (without removals).
-The ULLL function in turn calls a LLL wrapper which tries to choose an optimal LLL algorithm, starting with a version using just doubles (ULLL tries to maximise usage of this), then a heuristic LLL a full precision floating point LLL if required.
+The ULLL function in turn calls a LLL wrapper which tries to choose an optimal LLL algorithm, starting with a version using just doubles (ULLL tries to maximise usage of this), then a heuristic LLL followed by a full precision floating point LLL if required.

     ``U`` is the matrix used to capture the unimodular transformations if it is not `NULL`.
 An exception is raised if `U` != `NULL`